 13. Construction Planning

-One of the most popular commercial use cases for drones is construction planning and management.
+One of the most common commercial use cases for drones is construction planning and management.
 Software developers have created solutions that analyze construction progress with regularly captured data.
 While ground surveying is still a critical part of construction planning and monitoring, the use of drone data has become increasingly important.

 14. Infrastructure Development

-ETH Zürich, a university in Switzerland, partnered with roboticist Raffaello D’Andrea and architecture firm Gramazio Kohler Architects to create a structure built entirely by UAVs.
+ETH Zürich, a prominent university in Switzerland, partnered with roboticist Raffaello D’Andrea and architecture firm Gramazio Kohler Architects to create a structure built entirely by UAVs.

 By programming the drones to lift and stack thousands of polymer bricks, the team was able to create a geometric structure nearly 10 meters high.
 The finished product serves as a concept for a “vertical village” that would employ a similar structure, which would be built by larger drones.